 An online consultation was also hosted on the Engage Vic platform with 118 responses received.
 All feedback is being carefully considered in the development of the next plan.

-The next plan (2019–2023) will build upon significant work to date, including the actions outlined in the Victorian public health and wellbeing plan 2015–2019: Action plan update and an increased focus on tracking progress and measuring outcomes via the Victorian public health and wellbeing outcomes framework.
+The next plan (2019–2023) will build upon significant work to date and have an increased focus on tracking progress and measuring outcomes via the Victorian public health and wellbeing outcomes framework.

 We look forward to releasing the final plan in September 2019.Submit your story!